geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 The Attic Chest contributions exhibit marked irregularity of spelling, capitalization, and punctuation.
 Any attempt to reproduce these inconsistencies would render the transcriptions unreadable.
 Content has been edited in accordance with the following guidelines.

-**Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that emphasize rhyme, e.g., ‘soul → controul’ or ‘loud → croud’.
-Spelling now considered American (e.g. ‘favorite’, ‘humor’) has been preserved.
+**Spelling:** Wherever practical, variant spellings have been replaced with modern equivalents, even where authors have shown a preference for spellings that emphasize rhyme, e.g., soul → controul or loud → croud.
+Spelling now considered American (e.g. favorite, humor) has been preserved.

 **Capitalization:** Attic Chest contributors were prolific but erratic in their capitalization.
 The same word can be found capitalized in one line and not in another.
 Where consistent capitalization is used for emphasis, this has been retained.
 Otherwise, capitalization has been modified to reflect modern usage.